Joseph526/burger/README.md

 ![Screenshot 02](public/assets/images/screenshot02.png)

 ## Install and Run
 Clone the repository to your local machine.
 Run `npm install` to install the dependencies.
 Import `./db/schema.sql` then `./db/seeds.sql` in your favorite MySQL administrator console.
-Then run `node start` to start the server on `localhost:8080`.
+Then run `npm start` to start the server on `localhost:8080`.

 ## Deployed Site
 [https://young-cove-19477.herokuapp.com/](https://young-cove-19477.herokuapp.com/)